 Delineating the environmental factors that promote the development and persistence of asthma and other allergic disorders, and elucidation of the mechanistic basis for their contributions.
 The central goal of these studies is to better understand how environmental factors including allergens contribute to asthma and other allergic diseases, design biomarkers to identify vulnerable exposed populations, and design prevention and intervention strategies targeted to these exposed groups.
 Specifically notable contributions are that mold and traffic pollution, common asthma promoting environmental exposures whose mechanisms were previously unknown, contribute to severe asthma by promoting Th17 responses, and neutralization of IL-17A counteracts the asthma-promoting effects of mold and traffic pollution.
 These findings directly implicate new personalized human translational interventions that are currently underway.

-Molecular phenotyping of asthma and other allergic diseases to better define and subclassify disease phenotypes and identify clinically relevant disease endotypes, including treatment response.
+Molecular endotyping of asthma and other allergic diseases to better understand disease pathogenesis and identify clinically relevant disease endotypes, including treatment response.
 The central goal of these studies is to generate, improve, and test new personalized strategies for prevention, diagnosis, management, and treatment of asthma and allergic disorders.
-Specifically notable contributions are that we have identified a biological basis for poor steroid response in asthma.
-This can then be applied to a clinical point of care and studies to evaluate this are underway.
+Specifically notable contributions in this area include a current grant focused on elucidating the mechanistic underpinnings of the frequent exacerbator asthma phenotype.
+We are utilizing multi-omics approaches and leveraging the innovative Ohio Pediatric Asthma Repository to address this knowledge gap.
+In addition, we recently identified a biological basis for poor steroid response in asthma, which we are now translating to clinical practice.
 The objective is to improve asthma control among children with severe asthma by identifying children who have a biologic basis for poor treatment response and elucidating novel treatment strategies for these patients.
 We recently reported that vanin-1 (VNN1) gene expression and promoter methylation in nasal epithelial cells of children hospitalized for acute asthma distinguished good and poor treatment responders.
 Further, VNN1-/- mice developed asthma, which was indistinguishable from wild type mice, however VNN1-/- mice were less responsive to dexamethasone treatment.
 Collectively, these data demonstrate that VNN1 contributes to optimal steroid response in asthma.
-We are now testing whether targeting this pathway will improve treatment response to steroids.
+Targeting this pathway improves treatment response to steroids.
 These studies are potentially very high impact because one drug targeting this pathway, cysteamine, has already been FDA-approved since 1994 for treatment of cystinosis.
 It has a known safety profile with long-term use in children who now have taken the drug for two decades.

 Dr. Khurana Hershey’s team has built and contributed to several innovative longitudinal cohorts over the last 2 decades to study the epidemiology of childhood asthma and allergic disease and conduct outcomes studies in childhood asthma.
 These cohorts include the Greater Cincinnati Pediatric Clinic Repository (GCPCR), the Mechanisms of Progression of Atopic Dermatitis to Asthma in Children, the first early life cohort of children with eczema in the U.S., the Ohio Pediatric Asthma Repository (OPAR), of the first state-wide repository for asthma, and the Cincinnati Childhood Asthma and Air Pollution Study (CCAAPS) birth cohort.
 These cohorts have resulted in numerous publications and critical new insights into the epidemiology of disease, phenotypes of childhood asthma, identification of genetic and environmental factors that promote development and persistence of asthma and allergic diseases.
 The cohorts provide a tremendous and unique infrastructure for translation of findings from epidemiologic studies to the laboratory and back to human patients